gabrielwolf/audiocut/README.md

 # audiocut
 A Python 3 script that cuts a wave file into chunks of a variable length in seconds.
 The chunks are named in the form of `foo-xxxxx-yyyyy.wav`, where xxxxx and yyyyy represent start and stop samples of the chunk.
-We have many of them, so they are put into a subfolder `foo.wav-cut/`.
+We have many of them, so they are put into a subfolder `foo.wav-cut/`

-The purpose of this script is to have sample accurate chunks which can be put together again.
+The purpose of this script is to create sample accurate chunks which can be put together again.

-### Bug: start time has to be zero ###
+#### Bug: start time has to be zero ####

 ## Usage ##
 Examples: